Matty1850/example-node/README.md

 ### Step 4.
 Create the Application

-In this step you will use the Distelli *new application workflow* to create an application that is integrated with the repository you forked above.
+In this step you will use the Pipelines *new application workflow* to create an application that is integrated with the repository you forked above.

 To complete this section you will navigate to another set of instructions.
 There you will walk through those instructions, afterwards returning here.